douglasparker/naruto-evolution-community/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Create a feature request to suggest improvements and new features for the game.
 title: ''
-labels: ''
+labels: 'Type: Feature Request'
 assignees: ''

 ---